 Their mission is to assist in the support, maintenance, promotion and development of the public educational and charitable works and activities as presented to the community by the Henderson Memorial Public Library.

 The Foundation has provided funds for Archival Materials, Children’s and Adult Programming, Computers, Microfilmed articles from the Jefferson Gazette, and books and movies.

 Current board members include: John Patterson (Chairperson), Atty.
-Robert McNair, John Lampson, Pat Inman, Jean Carlson, John Broom and Michelle Fioritto.
+Robert McNair, John Lampson, Pat Inman, John Broom, Michelle Fioritto, and Diana Brook.

 You can donate to the Henderson Foundation.
 Gifts can be deferred by will, trust, or endowment and may be in cash or property, real or personal or directly support any of the ongoing projects.
 The Henderson Library Foundation has been declared a 501(C)(3) charitable foundation.
 Gifts to the Foundation are tax exempt as permitted by law.